-Former Texas Governor William P. “Bill” Clements Jr. was a legendary supporter of UT Southwestern Medical Center and a champion of Texas education.
+Gov. William Perry “Bill” Clements, who died in 2011 at the age of 94, was a champion of Texas education and a legendary supporter of UT Southwestern Medical Center.
 His philanthropic spirit and commitment to advancing scientific discovery and innovation had a transformative impact on the Medical Center.

-In 2009, Gov. Clements made an unexpected and unprecedented $100 million contribution to UT Southwestern – the largest single gift in the institution’s history.
-The new William P. Clements Jr. University Hospital is named in his honor.
+- In 2009, Gov. Clements made an unexpected and unprecedented $100 million contribution to UT Southwestern – the largest single gift in the institution’s history.

-At the time he made this unrestricted gift, Gov. Clements said his goal in supporting UT Southwestern was to “help encourage and advance scientific discovery and innovation, prepare the next generation of physicians for Texas and the nation, and ensure the delivery of world-class medical care, which I believe uniquely happens at this academic medical center, already recognized as one of the top institutions in this country.”
+When he made his $100 million contribution, Gov. Clements said his goal in supporting UT Southwestern was to “help encourage and advance scientific discovery and innovation, prepare the next generation of physicians for Texas and the nation, and ensure the delivery of world-class medical care, which I believe uniquely happens at this academic medical center, already recognized as one of the top institutions in this country.”

-In his long, distinguished career, which included serving as Deputy Secretary of Defense from 1973 to 1977 under Presidents Richard Nixon and Gerald Ford, Gov. Clements made history in 1979 by becoming Texas’ first Republican governor since Reconstruction.
+In 1979, he made history by becoming Texas’ first Republican governor since Reconstruction.
 He served two terms as Texas governor, from 1979 to 1983 and from 1987 to 1991, making him the longest-serving governor in state history at the time.
 He also was an honorary trustee of Southwestern Medical Foundation.